 It is our goal to try and meet the special needs of all the children enrolled at the Center.
 If needed, we will conference with you, make recommendations and help you obtain outside resources.
 However, there are times when our program may not be the best situation for a particular child or their family.
-In the event that this occurs, we do reserve the right to ask you to withdraw from the Center.
+In the event that this occurs, we reserve the right to disenroll you from the Center.
 We will however, make every attempt to refer you and your child to a program more suited to meeting your family's particular needs.